gnosischain/documentation/README.md

 ## Contributing

 The Developers Portal is an ecosystem tool, we welcome everybody to collaborate and improve it!
+See the [contributing page](CONTRIBUTING.md) for details.

+## Run the project

 ### Prerequisites